nsmithuk/naughty-nameserver/README.md

 # naughty-nameserver

+> [!IMPORTANT]
+> Naughty Nameserver is not intended for use as a general-purpose nameserver.
+> It is intentionally designed with security limitations.
+Critical private keys are deliberately
+> included within the codebase, making them publicly accessible.
+This approach facilitates deterministic
+> testing but exposes the server to vulnerabilities such as cache poisoning and other attack vectors that
+> DNSSEC typically protects against.
+Use this server only in controlled testing scenarios.

 When a specific key algorithm is not mention the default of `ECDSA P-256 SHA256` is used.

 ## Invalid Endpoints